UpDown Desk Review: My Opinion After 3 Years Of Ownership

 updown desk review

-Above: the lockable metal drawer is both attractive and highly practical.
+Above: The lockable metal drawer is both attractive and highly practical.

 Its floating design elevates the overall appearance of your home office while soft close motion and a padded bottom make it pleasant to interact with.